williamsbdev/williamsbdev.github.io/_posts/2018-01-07-ansible-variable-precedence.md

 pain.
 All examples below can be found in this [repo].

 We will start with where variables can be set.
-When we set a variable via the command line for the run of the playbook, the variable is availble in the playbook.
+When we set a variable via the command line for the run of the playbook, the variable is available in the playbook.
 This is demonstrated below and code availble via [example 1].

 ```bash